mirand863/hitac/README.md

 docker run -it mirand863/hitac_standalone:latest /bin/bash
 ```

-## Quick start for QIIME2 plugin
+## Quick start for standalone version

-For an interactive tutorial, we refer the reader to our [Google Colabs notebook](TODO: add link).
+For an interactive tutorial, we refer the reader to our [Google Colabs notebook](https://colab.research.google.com/drive/1tqTvB1Xz5agqFhu4gkB8KlZVHycS3X9w?usp=sharing).

 To see the usage run `[command] --help` if you want further help with a specific command.